14. New Scanning¶

 Note that in most JUnit tests that run scans, an instance of

-is created and run directly without an instance
+AcquistitionDevice is created and run directly without an instance

-being involved.
-AcquisitionDevice
+of ScanProcess being involved.
+AcquisitionDevice is sufficient to

-run these scans, as the tests create a ScanModel
+run these scans, as the tests create a ScanModel directly, rather than

-first, and they do not need to perform any of
+creating a ScanRequest first, and they do not need to perform any of

-runs before or after a scan,
+the additional tasks that ScanProcess runs before or after a scan,

 such as before/after scripts, or moving to start/end positions, etc.